 As seen in the patent I’m referring to in this post, the use of directories gives search engines more clues as to how content on the site is organized and what topics it covers, and can help it quickly identify new categories and where they fit within a hierarchy.

-Just as important, a directory structure use can give visitors to a site a better idea of how information is organized on a site, so it can help contribute to a better user experience.
+Just as important, a directory structure used can give visitors to a site a better idea of how information is organized on a site, so it can help contribute to better user experience.

 But it’s not just about PageRank, and with search engines looking closer at knowledge bases and entities to determine how things might be ranked and organized in search results, it’s also about making it easier for a search engine to understand how different objects or people or places might be organized and connected to each other.